Foundation-Devices/foundation-ur-py/README.md

 # THIS REPO IS NO LONGER MAINTAINED.
-Passport Core and Passport Prime now uses the following Rust based libraries:
+Passport Core and Passport Prime now use the following Rust based libraries:

 - https://docs.rs/foundation-ur
 - https://docs.rs/foundation-urtypes